 To the right of the main pavilion, sits the Delaware Sports Museum and Hall of Fame, which was closed, unfortunately:

-The pavilion in front of the park is very picturesque.
+The space in front of the park is very picturesque.
 You can tell the stadium crew puts a lot of care into maintenance, and the vast flower gardens are a testament to that:

 After I finished the circuit, I looked up at perhaps the grayest sky in history.
 This photo isn’t an error — it’s actually a shot of the sky above the park: